Tracy Bennett: Career

 Bennett worked for thirty years for Mathematical Reviews, first as a copy editor and then as the copy editing department manager.

 In 2010 she won a crossword puzzle contest at The Ann Arbor News and soon became interested in puzzle construction after attending the American Crossword Puzzle Tournament.
 Her first commissioned crossword puzzle was published by Knitty.
 She sold several puzzles in 2013, including her first to The New York Times.
 In 2017 she cofounded a website offering crossword puzzles created by women and nonbinary people and began editing crosswords.

 Bennett became an associate puzzle editor for The New York Times in 2020.
 In 2022 she became the paper's Wordle editor.
 She also edits the paper's crossword puzzles and creates and edits crosswords for other publications.
 As of April 2025, she has created 7 total crosswords for New York Times, one being a variety puzzle, and one being a puzzle made in collaboration with Victor Schmitt.
 Her debut puzzle for the Times was published on July 21, 2013, and her latest puzzle was published on April 20, 2025.

 She made adjustments to Wordle, which was a new acquisition by the Times from its creator.
-She reorganizes a set of randomly-chosen words for lexical variety and level-of-difficulty throughout a week's puzzles, and avoids words with variant spellings.
+She reorganizes a set of randomly-chosen words for lexical variety and level-of-difficulty throughout a week's puzzles.
 On one occasion, she experimented with a themed entry on Thanksgiving Day.
 She considers the implications of words related to current news and researches possible offensive alternative uses of words.
 She has received pushback from players about themed entries.

 Bennett began editing Strands, a themed word search game, when the Times launched it in March 2024.